carlbennett/php-mvc/README.md

 # php-mvc
 [![Build Status](https://github.com/carlbennett/php-mvc/workflows/php-mvc/badge.svg)](https://github.com/carlbennett/php-mvc/actions?query=workflow%3Aphp-mvc)

-**php-mvc** is a PHP library with its intended purpose to act as a backend and frontend framework for a web content management system (CMS) or REST API.
+**php-mvc** is a PHP standard library used with [@carlbennett](https://githhub.com/carlbennett)'s projects.
+The aspirations of this library are for a project website to include it as middleware.

 ## Installation
-This library is available via [composer](https://getcomposer.org).
+This library is available via [composer](https://getcomposer.org) from [packagist](https://packagist.org/packages/carlbennett/php-mvc).

 ```sh
 composer require carlbennett/php-mvc